 Fortunately, iOS 8 fixes these problems.
 At least, you can now delete entire albums with one simple swipe.
 Here’s more on it:

 There are a ton of interesting, little-known features in iOS 8 that went unannounced during the Keynote.
-We've been covering them here as and when we stumble on and test them out.
-One of those features include being able to delete entire albums instantly.
+We’ve been covering them here as and when we stumble on and test them out.
+One of those features includes being able to delete entire albums instantly.
 This feature, as noted before, is missing in iOS 7.

 How to Delete An Entire Album in iOS 8 Music App